LEIC-ES-2021-22/templates/docs/ArchitectureAndDesign.md

 It should describe also the technologies considered and justify the selections made.
 Examples of technologies relevant for uni4all are, for example, frameworks for mobile applications (such as Flutter).

-Example of _UML component diagram_ showing an _implementation view_ of the Eletronic Ticketing System (please notice that in this example, there is a one-to-one relationships between logical packages and components, but that need not to be the case):
+Example of _UML component diagram_ showing an _implementation view_ of the Eletronic Ticketing System (please notice that in this example, there is a one-to-one relationships between logical packages and components, but that need not to be the case; the diagram should be accompanied by a short description of each component):

 ![ImplementationView](https://user-images.githubusercontent.com/9655877/160586909-994d7720-e680-4b9b-b7b8-69a7a1acb633.png)

-Example of _UML deployment diagram_ showing a _deployment view_ of the Eletronic Ticketing System (please notice that, instead of software components, one should represent their physical/executable manifestations for deployment, called artifacts in UML):
+Example of _UML deployment diagram_ showing a _deployment view_ of the Eletronic Ticketing System (please notice that, instead of software components, one should represent their physical/executable manifestations for deployment, called artifacts in UML; the diagram should be accompanied by a short description of each node and artifact):

 ![DeploymentView](https://user-images.githubusercontent.com/9655877/160585791-e964114e-2b95-462d-b30b-705b97219288.png)